toukencat/toukencat.github.io/index.md

 # Spencer Blunt's Portfolio

 This is my homepage!
-I am a Spencer Blunt and a computer science major.
+I am Spencer Blunt and a computer science major.

 ## Favorite CPSC 120L Labs